LaunchCodeEducation/lchs/src/chapters/functions/process.rst

 Now it is time to start coding.
 Using the decisions you just made, write the minimal syntax needed to create and call the function.

-Here's what an outline of our sandwich function would look like:
+Here's how an outline of our sandwich function looks:

 .. sourcecode:: python
    :linenos: